 The allowed amount is not what the doctor charges you.
 It is the amount that the Plan will pay for a covered service, and it is generally a much lower amount than what the doctor charges you.
-When you go in-network, the allowed amount is based on an agreement with the provider.
-When you go out-of-network, the allowed amount is based on the Fund's payment rate of allowed charges to a network provider.
+When you go in-network, the allowed amount is the amount Empire and the network provider have contractually agreed upon.
+When you go out-of-network, the allowed amount is roughly equivalent to 110% of the Medicare reimbursement rate but varies based on the procedure.
+It is not the amount paid for a medical service in a geographic area based on what providers in the area usually charge for the same or similar medical service, commonly referred to as the usual, customary and reasonable ("UCR") rate.